-Date: January 3, 2018 Project Title: Central Fire Station Roof Name of Applicant/Contact Person: Chris Gallagher Name of Organization: Facilities Maintenance, City of Fall River Mailing Address: One Government Center, Room 321, Fall River, MA 02722 Telephone: 508-324-2226 Email: cgallagher@fallriverma.org CPA Funding Requested: \$ 200,000 Total Project Cost: \$ 200,000, CPA Category (You must check off a minimum of one category, but may identify more than one category, if applicable to your project) Open Space Outdoor Recreation Historic Preservation X Community Housing All the following MUST be answered in the space provided.
-If space is not adequate, please attach additional information to the back of the application.
-APPLICATIONS WILL BE RETURNED AS INCOMPLETE IF ALL RELEVANT REQUESTED INFORMATION IS NOT PROVIDED.
-If a section is not applicable to your project, please put "n/a".
-Include supporting materials and exhibits as necessary.
-Please refer to the Fall River Community Preservation Funding Guidelines posted on the city web site before and while completing this application.
+Date: January 3, 2018 Project Title: Central Fire Station Roof Name of Applicant/Contact Person: Chris Gallagher Name of Organization: Facilities Maintenance, City of Fall River Mailing Address: One Government Center, Room 321, Fall River, MA 02722 Telephone: 508-324-2226 Email: cgallagher@fallriverma.org CPA Funding Requested: \$ 200,000Total Project Cost: \$ 200,000 CPA Category (You must check off a MINIMUM of ONE CATEGORY, but may identify more than one category, if a project) oplicable to your Open Space Outdoor Recreation Historic Preservation X Community Housing All the following MUST be answered in the space provided.
+If space is not adequate, additional information to the back of the application.
+APPLICATIONS WILL BE RETURNED AS INCOMPLETE IF ALL RELEVANT INFORMATION IS NOT PROVIDED.
+If a section is not applicable to your project, please placed in the supporting materials and exhibits as necessary.
+Please refer to the Fall River Community Preservation Funding Guidelines posted on the before and while completing this application.
 If space provided is not adequate, please attach additional information to application.
-Describe the project.
+REQUESTED out "n/a".
+1. Describe the project.
 Installation of a new roof to preserve this historic structure.
-Also, there will be some masonry and skylight work.
+Also, there will be some n nasonry and skylight work. •